ldrobnik/drobnik.writing/src/data/blognotes/polish-alexandrine.md

 <sup>The basic structure of a Polish alexandrine verse.
 The horizontal lines represent syllables, the vertical line the caesura.
 Syllables that should be stressed are coloured dark yellow.</sup>

 Perhaps it’s this last rule that makes *trzynastozgłoskowiec* sound so naturally, effortlessly Polish.
-In the vast majority of Polish words, the stress falls on the penultimate syllable, so it’s fairly easy to say even the most banal thought in Polish alexandrine:
+In the vast majority of Polish words, the stress falls on the penultimate syllable, so it’s fairly easy to express even the most banal thought in Polish alexandrine:

 > Choć jestem polskim chłopcem, nie lubię kiełbasy.
 >
 > *(Though I’m a Polish boy, I don’t like kiełbasa.)*

-And even the most banal thought said in *trzynastozgłoskowiec* has a soothing, lulling cadence, one that made it a challenge to stay awake during my compulsory reading of *Pan Tadeusz* in primary school.
+And even the most banal phrase said in *trzynastozgłoskowiec* has a soothing, lulling cadence, one that almost made me fall asleep during my compulsory reading of *Pan Tadeusz* in primary school.

 ## Translator’s dilemma